belle2/basf2/online_book/basf2/introduction.rst

         * Run basf2 and display a list of variables
         * Run basf2 in interactive ipython shell mode.
         * Access the help in 3 different ways.
+        * Confidently read the source code for a `modularAnalysis` convenience function.

 The Belle II software is called basf2.
 It is an abbreviation for "Belle II Analysis Software Framework".